 Minimalist four-knob utility mixer, for audio or control voltages.
 Just six discrete transistors in traditional Class A circuits.
 AC and DC coupled outputs.
 Can be used as a distortion unit by offsetting the signal into the clipping region.
-User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos; shop page.
+User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos.

 MSK 012 Transistor ADSR

 An ADSR envelope generator built from discrete transistors - no op amps or other ICs!
 Nice simple multivibrator-based design, with a Schmitt trigger on the input allowing it to trigger from slowly changing voltages without needing a sharp edge.
-User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos; shop page.
+User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos.

 Plans-only SDIY projects